akeneo/pim-community-dev/akeneo-design-system/BUILD_INFRASTRUCTURE.md

 When we started to work on the DSM we set a goal to ourselves to make it as easy as possible to contribute to it.
 We think that developer adoption will depend a lot on how easy it will be to contribute to it.

-One of the main painpoint when contributing is often not related to the code changes themself but more about things arround it:
+One of the main pain point when contributing is often not related to the code changes themself but more about things around it:

 - running tests
 - review the changes